its-Shivam732/moments/README.md

 $ cd moments
 ```

-Create and activate a virtual environment:
+Create and activate a virtual environment: NOTE; I have used python version Python 3.13.7

 ```
 python3 -m venv .venv